xunholy/k8s-gitops/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] All commits are signed off.
-See the section [Developer’s Certificate of Origin](https://developercertificate.org/)
+See the section [Developer's Certificate of Origin](https://developercertificate.org/)
 - [ ] Provide a title or release-note blurb suitable for the release notes.
 - [ ] All pre-commit hook validation passed successfully.
 - [ ] All commits contain a well-written commit description including a title, description, and a Fixes: #XXX line if the commit addresses a particular GitHub issue.